lambduli/minilog/WRITEUP.md

 small(X) :- small(Y) , at_most_as_big_as(X, Y) .
 ```

-If our initial goal is `small(mouse)` we can see that the first predicate in the base does very much match the goal at hand.
+If our initial goal is `small(mouse)` we can see that the first predicate in the base does very much unify with the goal at hand.
 But as we should already know, the key feature of logic languages is backtracking.
 This means that even after the first predicate allows us to satisfy the goal, we still need to try to satisfy it in any other way that is possible.

 The head of the second predicate in the base also matches our goal.